Polymer/old-docs-site/1.0/docs/start/psk/create-a-page.md

 system for the Polymer Starter Kit is not quite set up properly yet.
 Proceed to the next section to link your navigation item to your new content.

-## Routing traffic to the new content
+## Route traffic to the new content

 In this last tutorial, you make a minor modification to the routing system so that when a user clicks on the new "Books" navigation menu item, they